jfreeman812/QE-Tools/sdlcs/code-management.rst

 Commit Management
 ~~~~~~~~~~~~~~~~~

-Commits should be smaller, related commits rather than large and monolithic.
-Do no lump together unrelated code into a single commit, unless requested to squash a PR by a reviewer.
+Commits should be smaller,
+related commits rather than large and monolithic.
+Do no lump together unrelated code into a single commit,
+unless requested to squash a PR by a reviewer.

 Commit Messages
 ~~~~~~~~~~~~~~~

-When doing a ``commit``, there is a specific format to follow.
+When doing a ``commit``,
+there is a specific format to follow.
 The commit should contain a summary as well as a description.
 The title should be no more than 50 characters in length.
-It is recommended, although not required, to utilize the prefixes found in `Work: Create Pull Request`_.
+It is recommended,
+although not required,
+to utilize the prefixes found in `Work: Create Pull Request`_.
 The description should contain a more detailed explanation of the change.
 The description should word wrap at 72 lines as well.
 For additional information about the message format, see `A Note About Git Commit Messages`_.

 .. note::
    GitHub utilizes the last commit message to try and pre-populate the title and comment.
    By following the suggested format above, the pull request title and comment should need minimal changes before creating.
-If the prefix is utilized, the pull request title will have it, which is where the prefix **is** required.
+   If the prefix is utilized,
+   the pull request title will have it which is where the prefix **is** required.

 Git Workflow
 ------------